ashish-augustine/react-tree-component/README.md

 2. Choice of libraries

-While working on this project,  I have chosen React Arborist Library.
+While working on this project, the choice of libraries which I had was

+React dnd
+React beautiful dnd
+RC-Tree Library
+React D3 Tree Component
+React Material UI (MUI)
+React Arborist Library

+Amongst those, I have chosen React Arborist Library, because

+This library provides all the common features expected in a tree.
+You can select one or many nodes to drag and drop into new positions, Open and close folders,
+Render an inline form for renaming,
+Efficiently show thousands of items, and
+Provide your own node renderer to control the style.